 - The doctoral supervisory committee must have a minimum of five members, three from within the department and two from other departments (see Ch.
-4 for guidelines for dual degree students' committee composition).
+4 for guidelines for concurrent degree students' committee composition).
 The external members are selected on the basis of the student's research area.
 Without exception, external members must hold a terminal degree in their discipline.
 The external members do not have to be from the same department.
 In some cases, members hold doctorates in Anthropology, but teach in other departments (for instance, Public Health, Africana Studies, etc.).
 Despite the fact that they are anthropologists, such faculty will only be counted as external members and cannot be included as "internal" under any circumstances. - Usually, the advisor makes the first contact with outside faculty who may be appropriate to serve on the committee (external members), although the student may do so if he/she feels comfortable.
 Quite frequently, external members are faculty with whom the student has taken courses outside the department.
-The student is generally responsible for contacting department faculty about their availability to serve. - Where especially appropriate, one of the two external members may be from another institution; in this case, it is the advisor's responsibility to submit that individual's credentials to the College of Arts Graduate Studies Department.
-Further members from outside USF may be included, but these will be in addition to the five core members. - As detailed above, the committee ideally should be composed prior to completion of coursework but must be formalized before qualifying examinations can be administered.
-The advisor should notify the Program Assistant, who will create the committee form and file it with the College of Arts Graduate Studies Department.
+The student is generally responsible for contacting department faculty about their availability to serve.

+- Where especially appropriate, one of the two external members may be from another institution; in this case, it is the advisor's responsibility to submit that individual's credentials to the College of Arts Graduate Studies Department.
+Further members from outside USF may be included, but these will be in addition to the five core members. - As detailed above, the committee should be composed prior to completion of coursework (by the end of the second year/start of the third year (4th and 5th semesters of coursework), but must be formalized by the first committee meeting where the proposal is reviewed and qualifying examinations are discussed, before qualifying examinations can be administered.
+The advisor should notify the Academic Program Specialist, who will create the committee form paperwork for the first committee meeting and once signed, file it with the College of Arts Graduate Studies Department.